keerthanamurugaiyan/Interview-notes/React.md

 **35. Is it true that Redux can only be used with React?**

             No, it is not true that Redux can only be used with React.
 Redux is being used as a data store for lots of UI layers.
 There are bindings available in Redux for React, Angular, Angular 2, Vue, etc.

+**36. **Features of React**

+i. **Component-Based Architecture**:
+   React uses a modular approach, breaking the UI into reusable, self-contained components.
+This makes the code more organized and easier to maintain.

+ii. **Virtual DOM**:
+   React creates a lightweight, in-memory version of the DOM.
+When updates happen, only the necessary changes are applied to the actual DOM, making updates faster and more efficient.

+iii. **JSX (JavaScript XML)**:
+   JSX allows developers to write HTML-like code in JavaScript, making the code more readable.
+It combines HTML tags and JavaScript in the same file and is compiled by tools like Babel.

+iv. **One-Way Data Binding**:
+   React enforces a one-way data flow from parent to child components, making the application easier to understand and debug.
+This approach keeps components modular and predictable.

+v. **State Management**:
+   React provides `useState` and `useReducer` hooks for managing component state.
+For complex state needs, tools like Context API and Redux help manage global state.

+vi. **Single-Page Application (SPA) Development**:
+   React is ideal for SPAs, which update content dynamically without reloading the whole page, offering a smoother user experience.